Stray/RobotEyes/README.md

 ## What if I ask for something that doesn't exist?

-RobotEyes returns currently returns null whenever it can't find something.
-This will almost certainly then cause your test to throw a null pointer error.
-I'm planning to add a more helpful error along the lines of 'RobotEyes can't find a WidgetView inside the SpiffingSectionView'.
+RobotEyes generally currently returns null whenever it can't find something.
+This will almost certainly then cause your test to throw a null pointer error, so first it will throw an Error with message: 'RobotEyes can't find an instance of [Class:WidgetView] inside [Object:SpiffingSectionView]'.

 ## Get in touch